oborchers/Fast_Sentence_Embeddings/README.md

 The current version does offer multi-core support out of the box.
 However, for most applications a single core will most likely suffice.

-In the folder nootebooks you can find the following guides:

-**Tutorial.ipynb** offers a detailed walk-through of some of the most important functions fse has to offer.

-**STS-Benchmarks.ipynb** contains an example of how to use the library with pre-trained models to replicate the STS Benchmark results [4] reported in the papers.

 To install **fse** on Colab, check out: https://colab.research.google.com/drive/1qq9GBgEosG7YSRn7r6e02T9snJb04OEi